From Jacobin magazine, a new audio documentary about struggles

 from the perspective of the working class.

-the urban rebellions of the 1960s, through busing in the 70s, into the
+in public housing through the urban rebellions of the 1960s, busing

 We investigate these events from the lens of one community: